Overview of HP ALM Synchronizer, now Micro Focus ALM Synchronizer:

 But this should be done only by trained ones as any mistake can hamper the working of the entire synchronizer.

-#7) Advanced Tab – This tab is already discussed above in Error Handling point.
+#7) Advanced Tab: This tab is already discussed above in Error Handling point.
 This is basically for providing an advanced feature to intimate the concerned person to rectify errors.

 Next comes the working of a Synchronizer.!!

-Working of HP ALM Synchronizer
+Working on Micro Focus ALM Synchronizer

 The points given below depict how a Synchronizer exactly works.